In The Know

 Riverwards Produce

-In the summer of 2016, Riverwards Produce started as a pop-up shop in a Fishtown garage selling pumpkins.
-As his offerings grew, the community response was astounding.
-Lines regularly stretched out of the door and down the block, residents grateful to finally have fresh alternatives to chain groceries, delis, and packaged goods stores.
+In the summer of 2016, Vincent Finazzo founded and launched Riverwards Produce as a pop-up shop in a Fishtown garage, selling local produce and meat.
+The community response was astounding.
+Lines regularly stretched out the door and down the block, with residents grateful to finally have fresh alternatives to chain grocery stores, delis, and convenience stores.
+Working alongside his now-wife, Sarah Connors, with just two calculators and a scale to keep the lines moving, Finazzo recognized a real need in the neighborhood.

-“The gifts Vincent brings to Philadelphia through Riverwards Produce do not end with beautiful, fresh, high-quality ingredients that encourage a creative home cooking culture,” says Blum.
-“Through his vibrant, colorful, informative feed, he has organically grown an Instagram following of over 25,000 folks who engage with his daily spotlights on small businesses making excellent food products.
-If you are a Philadelphia maker who creates a product that should be sold in a grocery store, Vincent has the ability to get the word out like no one else.
-His small business has nurtured hundreds of other small businesses”
+“The gifts Vincent brings to Philadelphia through Riverwards Produce do not end with beautiful, fresh, high-quality ingredients that inspire a vibrant home cooking culture,” says Blum.
+“Through his colorful and informative social media presence, he has organically grown an Instagram following of more than 39,000 people who engage daily with his spotlights on small businesses producing exceptional food products.
+If you are a Philadelphia maker creating a product that belongs on grocery store shelves, Vincent has the ability to get the word out like no one else.
+His small business has helped nurture hundreds of other small businesses.”

-Blum has already set out to find Finazzo’s next location.
-If you have any ideas or suggestions, please reach out to Veronica directly at [email protected].
+Blum has already begun searching for Riverwards Produce’s next location.
+If you have ideas or suggestions, please reach out to Veronica directly at [email protected].

 Riverwards Produce Market